Post

 VishwaCTF 2024 - Writeups

-This is a writeup for forensics, OSINT, steganography, misc and web challenges from VishwaCTF 2024.
+This is a writeup for some forensics and steganography challenges from VishwaCTF 2024.
 The CTF was quite enjoyable despite having bad/guessy challenges at the beginning.
 Fortunately, the second wave of challenges had better quality in them.
-Hope they improve their challenges next year.

 Repo Riddles [Forensics]